Tell me, does the following sound at all familiar? (Please say “yes” ’cause I’d hate to be the only one who feels this way!)

 The view is so much better from here!
 Here there’s room to breath and tired souls are restored.
 Here we’re reminded He will provide and we “shall not want”.
 It’s here He retraces for us once again the countless ways His goodness and mercy have always followed us.
 And here, He gently reassures us that no matter how dark and deep the testing, we don’t need to fear.
 (Psalm 23)

-Yes, it’s still the same mountain in front of us – appointments to keep, bills to pay, problems to solve, needs to be met, expectations to fulfill, uncertainty to wait through, grief to walk through – – but stepping out with thanksgiving on my lips and the Shepherd’s hand in mine gives me courage to get started.
+Yes, it’s still the same mountain in front of us – appointments to keep, bills to pay, problems to solve, needs to be met, expectations to fulfill, disappointment to confront, uncertainty to wait through, grief to walk through – – but stepping out with thanksgiving on my lips and the Shepherd’s hand in mine gives me courage to get started.
 Step by step, moment by moment, He asks me to “…be of good cheer for I have overcome the world” (John 16:33).
 This is reason enough to give thanks.

 So, if it feels like you’re carrying the weight of the world on your shoulders, let the simple act of thanksgiving lighten the load.
 Thanksgiving doesn’t sugar-coat life, rather it prepares our hearts to receive His grace; grace we need for the climb.
 How sweet to know there is a limitless supply!